russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Querying Multiple Tables.md

 The `city` table has a *foreign key* connecting it to the `country` table.

-Reviewing the data used to populate these tables, we can see how the foreign key ties multiple cities to a single country:
+Reviewing the data used to populate these tables, we can see how the foreign key values in `country_id` tie multiple cities to a single country:

 ![Screenshot 2024-06-08 at 12.56.28 PM.png](/img/user/Media/Screenshot%202024-06-08%20at%2012.56.28%E2%80%AFPM.png)